...

 Our Visit to Tōsuirō’s Kiyamachi Store

-We visited Tōsuirō for dinner.
-The food offered by Tōsuirō was the best way to finish a day of exploration in Kyoto.
-While it was a bit of shame not being able to see the river view of the Kamo River clearly, the lanterns were only lit at night!
+We visited Tosuiro Kyoto for their vegan kaiseki dinner.
+The food at the restaurant was the best way to end a day of exploration in Kyoto.
+While it was a bit of a shame not to be able to see the Kamo River clearly, the lanterns were only lit at night!
 The atmosphere created by the lighting from these traditional lanterns was enchanting.
-It was something that you can only get in Japan’s traditional townscape.
+It is something you can only get in Japan’s traditional townscape.

 The first thing we saw after passing through the restaurant’s wooden gate was a large covered wooden shoe case.
-We were led to our counter seats after leaving our shoes in the traditional-style shoe case and letting the staff know about our reservation.
-The incredible thing was that the staff remembered where we put our shoes and left them out by the time we were back at the entrance again!
+We were led to our counter seats after leaving our shoes in the traditional-style shoe case and informing the staff of our reservation.
+The incredible thing was that the staff remembered where we put our shoes and left them out by the time we got back to the entrance!

 And yes, those shoes on the floor are ours (^_-)-☆.

-While waiting for the first dish to be served, we walked around the restaurant for a little exploration.
+While we waited for the first dish to be served, we walked around the restaurant to explore a bit.
 The door to the veranda was accessible (confirmed with the staff).
 While the food wasn’t served there as the weather was too cold, we got a few photos of the Kamo River at night and the restaurant from a different angle.

-The small garden, consisting of a small shrine, a water fountain, and a maple tree, was gorgeous (refer to the 3rd photo in the IG post).
+The small garden, featuring a small shrine, a water fountain, and a maple tree, was gorgeous (see the 3rd photo in the IG post).

 As expected, the presentation and the taste of every dish were phenomenal.
 While 9,000 yen for a dinner course was certainly expensive, the experience was worth it.
 Although each dish was small, when you put them together, the dinner was really fulfilling.

-Yes, we wish the tofu skin rice portion was bigger (the second last photo in the IG post).
+Yes, we wish the tofu skin rice portion were larger (the second-to-last photo in the IG post).
 But, while there was only rice, tofu skin, and seaweed in the bowl, its simple taste was still amazing.

 The most fascinating thing was how the Yu-tofu was served.
 At Tōsuirō, it is called Oboro Yu-tofu (おぼろ湯豆腐).
 The boiled tofu was served in a wooden electric container.
 The heated container kept both the tofu and the dipping sauce warm.
 Do you see the green teapot on the top left of the container in the photo above?
 The teapot wasn’t placed on it, but it was put into it!